Greezxy/Assignment5-MachineLearning-in-R/README.md

 This notebook demonstrates the process of building classification models using R, focusing on:

-- Data loading and splitting using `caret::createDataPartition`
+- Data loading and splitting using `caret`
 - Algorithm comparison using resampling and cross-validation
 - Model selection and prediction evaluation
 - Visualization of classification performance